 Navratri is the most important spiritual festival of the Indian people, devoted to nine shape of Goddess Durga.
 Navratri is celebrated twice an every year in india.
 One is called Shardiya Navratri falls in lunar month of Ashwina (September – October).
-This is the most popular Navratri and the other one named as Chaitra Navratri Very few people know about that.
+This is the most popular, And the other one named as Chaitra Navratri Very few people know about that.
 This Navratri is the beginning of summer in the month of Chaitra (March – April).

 Both these Navratris are celebrated for nine day and night are dedicated solely to Maa Durga and her nine avatars.
 All the nine days of the festival are dedicated to each distinct avatar of Durga, Lakshmi, and Saraswati.
 In the first three days of Navratri, the Goddess is respected as Durga, the following three days, Lakshmi is worshiped and the concluding days are dedicated to Saraswati.

 Men and Women, particularly in Maharashtra and Gujarat in India, beautify themselves with 9 different color dress and accessories during each day of Navratri.
-Whether it is going to work or going for Dandiya and Garba, women are excited about wearing specific color dress during each day of Navratri.
+Whether it is going to work or going for Dandiya and Garba, women are excited about wearing specific color dress during each day.
 Each weekday is ruled by one the planets or Navgrahas and accordingly colors are assigned to each day.

-The first color of the Navratri is decided based on the weekday when Navratri begins and remaining 8 days follow a fixed cycle of colors.
+The first color is decided based on the weekday when Navratri begins and remaining 9 days follow a fixed cycle of colors.

 Navratri Colours With Date – 9 Colors To Wear During Nine Days